skavngr/rapidscan/README.md

 ---
 ### FYI:
-- _program is still under development, **works** and currently supports :seven::five: vulnerability checks._
+- _program is still under development, **works** and currently supports :six::six: vulnerability checks._
 - _parallel processing is not yet implemented, may be coded as more checks gets introduced._

 ## Tests For